 In an ideal world, we would coexist seamlessly with technology, without screens as barriers.
 Projection mapping is the versatile engine that could power a future where isolating, screen-based experiences transform into communal, interactive ones.
 In this session, we will discuss the existing role of projected augmented reality, what we believe the near future holds for a blooming immersive industry, and how we at Wayfair are exploring new XR experiences to redefine the way customers shop for the home.

 Augmented and virtual reality (also known XR) has the potential to transform the retail industry as a powerful merchandising tool, and 3D representations of products will be everywhere in retail, appearing on mobile, web and AR/VR devices enabling customers to interact with photorealistic products in virtual showrooms.
 Retailers will also benefit from 3D, as they will be able to create richer representations of their products across a diverse set of platforms.
 This technological advent is proving itself game-changing for retail, but without 3D being experienced consistently across all platforms and devices, the production remains siloed, expensive and tough to scale.
 Making the future XR- & 3D-rich retail landscape a reality will require collaboration of many different retail & technology companies that must ensure customers can find these experiences on many different platforms—from search results to social feeds to ad units to apps, ecommerce, websites, mobile AR devices, VR/AR headsets, & more.
-In this session, panelists from retail and technology come together to discuss some of the current challenges of bringing XR & 3D applications to retail & explain what efforts are being made so far to overcome them.
+In this session, including Khronos Group 3D Commerce Working Group members, come together to discuss some of the current challenges of bringing XR & 3D applications to retail & explain what efforts are being made so far to overcome them.

 The Fashion industry is one of the most powerful growth engines in eCommerce.
 Online sales from just Accessories and Bags for example is expected to reach $85 billion by 2020.
 But Fashion returns are estimated to be between 30% to 50% - amounting to losses of billions of dollars annually.
 Augmented Reality can change all that.
 The potential of AR to transform retail fashion is huge.
 AR is already impacting many fashion experiences, from viewing designer bags in 3D to trying on shoes, eyewear, earrings, hats and other accessories with your smart phone.
 AR is also now enabling shoppers to experience virtual fashion shows with the world’s top models right in their own living rooms.
 For an industry that is plagued by high return rates and focused on design and brand, the ability to evaluate apparel online for fit and design is a true game-changer.
 This panel will examine the current state of AR in fashion, explore the progress of virtual try-on solutions and take a look at the future where personal virtual mirrors could change retail in a profound way.